Walter Hill (serial killer): Murders

-In 1952, Hill, then 17, beat a man named Sam Atmore to death with a board in Adamsville, Alabama.
+In 1952, Hill, then 17, beat a man to death with a board in Adamsville, Alabama.
 He pleaded guilty to second degree murder and was sentenced to 10 years in prison.
 Hill was sent to Atmore State Prison Farm.
 Shortly before he was transferred, Hill escaped from jail, but was quickly recaptured.

 In 1954, Hill was one of 20 inmates who escaped from Atmore Prison Farm during a prison baseball game.
 The men cut their way through a fence directly under Henry Sawyers, a tower guard who had fallen asleep.
 Sawyers admitted that he fell asleep and was immediately fired.
 Several other guards were suspended.
 Hill and 16 other inmates were caught within a day.
 Three other inmates managed to avoid capture in the initial search and it is not known whether they were ever found.
 They were William Payne, serving a three-year sentence for grand larceny, Oscar Underwood, serving a 27-year sentence for grand larceny, false pretense, and assault with intent to murder, and James Garfield Spruce, serving a 31-year sentence for robbery, assault with intent to rob, and burglary.

 Hill was released from prison in 1961.
 He then enlisted in the Jamaican Army, but was dishonorably discharged after nine months.
 In 1962, Hill and another man kidnapped a man named Arthur Phillips at gunpoint and drove with him across state lines to Alabama.
 They then forced Phillips out and drove off.
 Hill was convicted in federal court of interstate transportation of a stolen vehicle and kidnapping and sentenced to 25 years in prison.
 While serving his sentence at the United States Penitentiary in Atlanta, Hill fatally stabbed a fellow inmate.
 He was convicted of voluntary manslaughter and had his sentence extended by five years.
 Hill was paroled in 1975.